How can we help you today?

 Step 3: Secure your domain name, hosting, and SSL

-Once you’ve chosen your builder or platform, you need three technical pieces to get your medical website online:
+Once you’ve chosen your builder or platform, you need three technical pieces to get your medical website online and accessible to website users:

-- Reliable hosting so the site loads quickly and stays online
+• Reliable hosting so your site loads quickly and stays online

 Domain

 Pick a domain name using your practice name, location, or specialty if available.
-Keep it short and simple.
-Shorter domains are easier to remember and type, and URLs ending in “.com” tend to rank better with search engines.
+Keep it short and simple so it’s easy for website users to remember and type.
+URLs ending in “.com” still perform well and are widely trusted.

-From there, use our AI domain name generator and domain search to find available options.
-If your first choice is taken, try variations or consider healthcare-specific extensions like .clinic, .doctor, or .health.
-These clearly signal what you do and can help healthcare professionals create a stronger online presence.
+You can use our AI Domain Name Generator and domain search tool to find available options.
+If your first choice is taken, try variations or healthcare-specific extensions like .clinic, .doctor, or .health.
+These can help reflect your brand’s identity and make your new website easier to recognize.

 If you want more help choosing the right domain, you can also check out our full guide to domain names for small businesses.